Unbounded Induced Representations of *-Algebras: Introduction

 The aim of the present paper is to develop the basics of a theory of \textit{unbounded} induced $*$-representations for complex unital $*$-algebras.
-In contrast to the case of $C^*$-algebras there are various notions of positivity for general $*$-algebras that lead to different possible definitions of conditional expectations.
+In contrast to the case of $C^*$-algebras there are various notions of positivity for general $*$-algebras that lead to different definitions of conditional expectations.
+The subtleties of positivity play a central role for our theory.
 We shall define (see Definition \ref{defn_cond_exp} below) a \textit{conditional expectation} from a unital $*$-algebra $\cA$ to a unital $*$-subalgebra $\cB$ to be a $\cB$-linear projection $p$ of $\cA$ onto $\cB$ which preserves involution and units and satisfies the following positivity condition:

 Then a cyclic Hermitian $\cB$-module $V$ is "inducible" to $\cA$ via $p$ if and only if every element of $\cB\cap\sum\cA^2$ is represented by a positive symmetric operator on $V.$